AK6DN/rx02_emulator/README.md

-<B>rx02_emulator</B> is a hardware/software emulation of a DEC RX02 dual 8" floppy disk drive.The software code runs on an Arduino Mega2560 processor board with a custom hardware interface shield that maps a dozen or so digital port bits to the custom DEC RX02 interface hardware protocol.
+<B>rx02_emulator</B> is a hardware/software emulation of a DEC RX02 dual 8" floppy disk drive.
+The software runs on an Arduino Mega2560 processor board with a custom hardware interface shield that maps a dozen or so digital port bits to the custom DEC RX02 interface hardware protocol.

 The emulator simulates two RX02 drives mapped to files on an attached MicroSD card.

 This implementation was originally based on the design at:  http://www.chdickman.com/rx02/ but has been extensively modified for the Arduino and to provide the functionality necessary to pass the DEC RX02 hardware diagnostics.

-As it currently stands this implementation boots/runs under the XXDP and RT-11 operating systems, and passes the DEC RX02 hardware diagnostics ZRXDC0 Performance Exerciser, ZRXEA0 Formatter, and ZRXFB0 RX02/RX211 Logic/Function Test.
+As it currently stands this design boots/runs under the XXDP and RT-11 operating systems, and passes the DEC RX02 hardware diagnostics ZRXDC0 Performance Exerciser, ZRXEA0 Formatter, and ZRXFB0 RX02/RX211 Logic/Function tests error free.

 <I>More detailed information to be provided ...</I>

+Testing to date has only been performed as an RX02/RX211 interface combo in a UNIBUS PDP-11/44.
+Shortly testing will begin in a PDP-8m with an RX8E/RX28 interface so RX01/RX8E and RX02/RX28 configurations can be tested.
+I do not have access to RX11, RXV11, or RXV21 boards for testing.

 The MicroSD card in the emulator is a FAT32 formatted filesystem, and it can be inserted (offline) into a WindowsPC to copy files to/from the device.
 By default, the files 'RX0.DSK' and 'RX1.DSK' are mapped to drive 0 and 1 on initialization.

 The emulator interfaces thru a simple ASCII terminal command line via the USB port on the Arduino device.
 After booting, typing:  H<cr>  types out the available commands.
 Here is a sample interaction showing the use of the H, L, S and 0 commands, and the debug level 1 log of what happens when 'b dy0' is typed on the attached PDP-11/44 console terminal.

+Startup configuration is saved in an ASCII text file SETUP.INI that contains user interface commands that are replayed on startup.
+The SETUP.INI file is written using the W command, and the current 0/1/D/M/T options are saved in the file.

 ```
 RX02 Emulator v1.0 - Sep 27 2016 - 23:47:10